Earn Credit While Abroad

 - Students planning to study abroad on reciprocal exchange or affiliate programs must get their courses pre-approved before studying abroad.
 Credit pre-approval is granted by the the relevant academic department on campus for the courses the student wants to take abroad. (i.e. History classes are approved by the History Dept.).
 Your Study Abroad advisor will help you with this process.

 - Students must discuss their plans with their academic advisor to determine which courses meet the requirements for their degree plan.

 - If prior approval is not obtained from the relevant academic department credit may not be granted upon return from studying abroad.
 Your Study Abroad advisor will help you complete the credit pre-approval form.
 Students in the last 30 hours at Texas Tech must also get approval from the Dean of their college.

 - Students can utilize the Transfer Equivalency Search Database to do research on their classes.

 Receiving Credit for Students Participating in Affiliate and Reciprocal Programs

-While abroad, students must request that an official transcript be sent to the Credit Coordinator in the Study Abroad office.
+While abroad, students must send their Study Abroad Advisor their finalized course schedule after classes have begun.
+Students must also request that an official transcript be sent to the Credit Coordinator in the Study Abroad Office.
 Under no circumstances will a hand-carried or student copy of a transcript be accepted.
-The Study Abroad office cannot begin the process for students to receive Texas Tech credit until official transcripts have been received.
+The Credit Coordinator cannot begin the credit process until the official transcript has been received.